-Relaxing beaches, beautiful sunsets every night and the best chill island vibes are what make Koh Tao so amazing, not to mention the opportunity to dive in the big blue ocean for the cheapest price in the world!
+Relaxing beaches, beautiful sunsets every night and the best chill island vibes we experienced are what make Koh Tao so amazing.
+Not to mention the opportunity to dive in the big blue ocean for the cheapest price in the world!
 Much less touristy than some of the other islands in Southern Thailand, Koh Tao offers the perfect spot to relax for a few days and/or get your diving certification.
 Friendly locals and dive experts alike travel around on scooters and almost everything is within walking distance.
 We spent four days there diving, hanging out at beachside restaurants and sipping fruit smoothies, but we could have spent two weeks there if we could.
 Koh Tao is definitely not to be missed!

 How To Get There